 I received a Low Battery Alert.
 How do I replace my sensor or battery?

-If you have received a Low Battery Alert, you may need our team to send you a new battery or a new sensor sent to you depending on the type of sensor you have.
+If you have received a Low Battery Alert, you may need our team to send you a new battery or a new sensor, depending on the type of sensor you have.

 First, check your inbox for an email from our Support Team who will reach out to you to facilitate the replacement of your sensor or battery.
 If you cannot locate this email, simply reach out to us at support@glaciergrid.com and they will happily assist you through this process.
 The email will also indicate what kind of hardware you have and the process for replacement.